Spinach is recommended for breast cancer in moderation

 Non-organic spinach must be washed very thoroughly to remove pesticide residue as much as possible.

-Under the list of tags below are links to recent studies concerning this food.
+Below are links to recent studies concerning this food.
 For a more complete list, including less recent studies, please click on spinach.Tags: betaCarotene, calcium, carotenoid, folate, inflammation, iron, kaempferol, lignan, ovarianCancer, proliferation, spinach, vitaminA, vitaminB6, vitaminC, vitaminD